 This is how I am preparing for my second HCG diet experience.
 I’m basing my choices on what worked for me when I was last on the diet (in 2002) and what I now know of my body and how it responds to certain foods, supplements and exercise.

-I have already ordered my HCG from New Edge Health and it arrived within the week.
+I have already ordered my HCG injections here and it arrived within the week.
 Honestly, I was expecting it to take far more time, so I wasn’t prepared!
-Instead, I’m preparing as my HCG and all the supplies (New Edge includes them) waits patiently for me in my kitchen.
+Instead, I’m preparing as my HCG and all the supplies wait patiently for me in my kitchen.

 My HCG Diet Necessities

-Since all my mixing and hcg supplies come with the HCG I ordered from New Edge, I really only need a few other things:
+Since all my mixing and hcg supplies come with the HCG I ordered from a legit Hcg purchasing source, I really only need a few other things:

 - HCG Diet Cookbooks (I love Tammy Skye’s Gourmet Cookbook!)